Sahil-Bhoite/Sahil-Bhoite/README.md

   <img src="https://profile-counter.glitch.me/{SahilBhoite}/count.svg" alt="Visitor Count" width="180" height="24" />
 </p>

-I'm an AI and Machine Learning enthusiast with a passion for developing innovative solutions.
-Currently pursuing my Bachelor of Technology in Electronics and Telecommunications at MIT Academy of Engineering, Pune.
-I have experience in various AI/ML projects and internships, focusing on cutting-edge technologies like LLMs, Computer Vision, and Reinforcement Learning.
+I'm Sahil Bhoite, I am final Year B tech student  in Electronics and Telecommunications  at MIT Academy of Engineering, Pune.
+Throughout my academic career, I have worked on various technologies such as Full stack development, AI, machine learning, data science.
+To gain practical experience, I have worked on multiple projects and completed an 6 month internship from Feb to Aug this year, where I worked on a social media platform backed by AI for factchecking also, I actively participate in hackathons, which have helped me improve me to work teamwork to improve my problem solving skills I solve problems oncoding platforms like codechef

 ## 🎓 Education